ciobanucconstantin/issues-tracker/README.md

 ## Acknowledgments

 - Built with vanilla JavaScript, HTML, and CSS for simplicity and portability.
-- Inspired by project management tools like Trello and Jira, adapted for lightweight, offline use.
-- Special thanks to contributors (add your name or GitHub handle if applicable).
+- Special thanks to contributors.

 ## Contact